ti2travel/ti2/README.md

 Ti2 has a core codebase of standardized industry functions (new, update, cancel, etc.) for bookings, content, and rates - with more to come.
 Plugins are used to connect to the Ti2 to perform a task (like create a booking).
 There are two types of plugins: Integration and App.

 Integration Plugins are used to connect core systems, like booking/reservation or content management systems, to Ti2.
 For example, you would use a Integration Plugin to connect Ventrata to Ti2.
-You would do this to be able to accept bookings from another system (like an OTA) connected to Ti2. *Ti2 allows any integration Plugin to communicate with each other; therefore, once a Integration Plugin is live, no one ever needs to write a custom integration for that system again.*
+You would do this to be able to accept bookings from another system (like an OTA) connected to Ti2. *Ti2 allows any Integration Plugin to communicate with each other; therefore, once a Integration Plugin is live, no one ever needs to write a custom integration for that system again.*

 App Plugins are value added tools that only speak to Ti2 and other plugins.
 For example, you might create an App Plugin that sends email notifications every morning with a list of all active bookings for the day.
 You would retrieve the list of bookings for the day by using a System Plugin.